Construction trailer, Union parking lot

 What: Both classroom and backcountry sessions will be used to provide a foundation for leading others in a wilderness environment.
 Each component of the series will focus on one or more of the following: improving technical skills, applying leadership methods, and obtaining medical training.

-Participants will have a chance to hear from nationally recognized guest speakers, discuss cutting edge theories and materials, participate in various types of outdoor activities, and assist on Outdoor Program trips.
+Participants will have a chance to hear from guest speakers, discuss cutting edge theories and materials, participate in various types of outdoor activities, and assist on Outdoor Program trips.
 OLDS students will obtain a number of possible certifications including: OLDS Graduate, Leave No Trace Trainer, and Wilderness First Aid or Wilderness First Responder.

 When: The year-long series runs from September through May.